 Bays Family Law is a professional office.
 You would not expect to get a free consultation from a doctor who is going to provide a surgery or procedure.
 Why?
 Because the doctor performs a service in that first consultation, reviewing information about your condition, examining you, and discussing treatment options with you.
 Donna J. Bays provides a similar service at all of our initial consultations.
 She reviews information and documents.
 She explains the law and how it applies to your particular circumstances.
 She gives legal advice to help you position yourself for a better outcome.

 Our consultations are not sales pitches.
 We don’t want you to feel pressured into hiring us the first time you come to our office.
 Unless there is a time-sensitive emergency, we won’t ask you to sign a representation contract during the first meeting.
 Representation contracts are typically emailed to clients, so that you can make a reasoned decision in the privacy of your own home.

 In order to retain our services beyond an initial consultation, you will be required to pay a retainer deposit.
-The amount of the retainer is based on the complexity of your matter and billing arrangement.
-If you agree to authorize an automatic credit card charge each time you are billed, the retainer amount will be lower.

 Billing and Payment